Equality & Diversity

 Anti-Racism Action Plan

-Over the past few weeks, and following the global movement that ensued after the murder of George Floyd and countless Black lives before him, members of our Black student and alumni community have come forward to powerfully express experiences of racism at East 15.
+In the weeks following the global movement that ensued after the murder of George Floyd and countless Black lives before him, members of our Black student and alumni community came forward to powerfully express experiences of racism at East 15.

 Racism is unacceptable and must not be tolerated.
 We are deeply sorry, and as a School we acknowledge that we must tackle racism head on, both at a systemic level and in our everyday lives.